 - Unapproved modifications to the boat or systems may impair the boat's safety and performance characteristics and shorten the boat's life.
 Any alterations to the boat may void its warranty.
 Always consult the boat manufacturer before making modifications or adding equipment. - ALWAYS be environmentally responsible.
 Follow the guidelines of the EPA or other governmental agencies for the proper disposal of hazardous materials such as engine oil and fuel.
+Collect all trash and dispose properly on shore.
+Keep our waters clean!
 Consult the local authorities or reclamation facility.